HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 HexDrones must match the ID at the start of their message with their assigned ID otherwise their message will be automatically deleted.

+# Trusted Users
+A trusted user is a HexDrone or associate with the ability to toggle the DroneOS parameters of a given drone.

+A HexDrone can add or remove a trusted user by HexDrone ID or display name by **DMing the Hive Mxtress AI** one of the following commands:
+- `hc!add_trusted_user`
+- `hc!remove_trusted_user`

+Examples:
+- `hc!add_trusted_user 0002` will add HexDrone 0002 as a trusted user.
+- `hc!add_trusted_user HumanFriend` will add associate "HumanFriend" as a trusted user.
+- `hc!remove_trusted_user 0002` will remove HexDrone 0002 as a trusted user.

+This command cannot be used in the HexCorp server.

 # hc!toggle_speech_optimization
 Also known as: `hc!tso`